antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-27-creating-a-stress-free-tax-solution-for-u-s-expats.md

 _Additionally, for those interested in following along expat news in English on popular European cities, check out_ [_MyExpatCommunity_]_, a sub-project of MyExpatTaxes._

-Also, if you are planning to move abroad and need tips & tricks to organize your moving, here&#8217;s your [Guide to Moving Internationally].
+Also, if you are planning to move abroad and need tips & tricks to organize your moving, here's your [Guide to Moving Internationally].

 <img  src="/img/uploads/2019/01/Michelle-Mock-Photography-color-3-150x150.jpg" alt="" width="150" height="150" />